abethcrane/fibonacci-sequins/_posts/2015-10-19-dona-in-october.md

 image: '/images/posts/2015/10/IMG_3866.jpg'
 ---

 Ah, fall.
-Where a not-so-young woman’s thoughts turn to…cozy mornings spent with a hot cup of coffee wrapped in knits and (faux) furs.
+Where a not-so-young woman’s thoughts turn to...cozy mornings spent with a hot cup of coffee wrapped in knits and (faux) furs.
 I LOVE fall.
-It feels like…new beginnings.
+It feels like...new beginnings.
 New year full of possibilities.
 A chance for reinvention.
 But first thing: The Fall Wardrobe.

 No lie, the big, fat issues of Vogue, Elle, Harper’s, Cosmo, Marie Claire, Glamour, MORE and many others are what I live for in September.
 I easily spend two entire weekends learning all of the latest trends and watching repeats of the New York Fashion Week coverage over and over.